levon-dalakyan/composity/README.md

 ```

-Parsers: Build complex parsers from simpler ones, making it easier to handle complex data formats and domain-specific languages.
+### Parsers

-Whether you're working on data transformation pipelines, building domain-specific languages, or just looking to leverage functional programming concepts in your JavaScript projects, Composize provides the tools to make function composition both powerful and accessible.
+Build complex parsers from simpler ones, making it easier to handle complex data formats and domain-specific languages.